phorton1/Arduino-bilgeAlarm/docs/readme.md

 Both involve setting up piVPN on an rPi to encrypt LAN traffic before putting it on the net.

+## Method 1 - public openVPN port 1194

+This method is currently implemented and tested.

+THX38, at current public IP address 190.140.69.189 is configured on THX38 to have a Dynamic DNS entry from my noIP.com account to **myiot.dynns.com**

-Please see /zip/_rPi/_setup/prh-README-rPi MyIOTSetup.docx for details on how to install piVPN, as well as /zip/WIFI_SETUP.docx for how the LAN is configured so that piVPN has a fixed IP address (for method 1), and how the bilgeAlarm has a fixed address for ease of use locally and via VPN (though the rPi could implement SSDP to "find" myIOTDevices AND you can "see" the bilgeAlarm and click on it in the Win10 Explorer Network tab, I am not letting SSDP out over the internet and it doesn't seem to find it on the VPN)
+Please see **/zip/_rPi/_setup/prh-README-rPi** MyIOTSetup.docx for details on how to install piVPN, as well as **/zip/WIFI_SETUP.docx** for how the LAN is configured so that piVPN has a fixed IP address 10.237.37.110 and forwards it's port 1194 thru THX37 and THX38 to the internet.

-## Method 1 = Exposing piVPN Port 1194 to the internet

-**Requires that the rPi has a fixed IP address** which we might want anyways for things like NODE-RED or it's MQTT (Mosquito Server).

-Basically this amounts to giving the rPi a fixed IP address on THX37 and Forwarding piVPBN port 1194 (in the THX38 configuration) to that fixed IP:1194.
+The bilgeAlarm has a fixed address of 10.237.37.120 for ease of use locally and via the VPN.

-One *can* forward the ports 80 and 81 from the bilgeAlarm at a fixed IP address as well, to say 7800 and 7801 for testing by placing unprotected HTTP on the internet, but that's a bad idea, eh?
+One *can* forward the ports 80 and 81 from the bilgeAlarm as 7800 and 7801 thru THX37 and THX38

-The major variation (implemented) in this is to use a paid account at noIP.com with THX38 routere configuration to use the Dynamic DNS service, thus making the VPN available at **myiot.dynns.com**
+as well for testing in unprotected HTTP mode.

+The VPN only accepts routes to 10.237.37.*, so the bilgeAlarm can be hit from THX36 when openVPN is running there at it's "local" address of 10.237.37.120.

-Note that this ONLY works with THX38 which has an actual public IP address.
+Note that this ONLY works with THX38 which has an actual public IP address, and THX38 and THX37 configured correctly to forward port 1194 in and out.
-This technique could not be used to expose myIOT device (or the piVPN) on THX36 (MarinaAdmin) because THX36 is under another layer of routers and does not have a public IP address.

-## Method 2 = tunnelling port 1194 through to one of the mbeSystems.net SSH ports
+## Method 2 - SSH forwarding OpenVPN port 1194 from rPi to mbeSystems.net

+This method of tunneling would not require Dynamic DNS or a public IP address.

+It has not been implemented or tested.

 This *theoretically* has the advantages that (a) it could be used on THX36 and in other configurations that don't have public facing IP addresses, behind arbitrarily complex LAN configurations, (b) it does not, per se, require a fixed IP address for the rPI, and (c) does not require a paying service like noIP.com for Dynamic DNS services.

-# General Problem that all Client Traffic is going through piVPN
+## General Problem that all Client Traffic is going through piVPN

 - I was not able to easily get a good log of all VPN traffic on the rPi.
 - I am surmising traffic usage from the OpenVPN Connect graphic, FAST.COM, and "my ip" websites